SmailBarkouch/environment-watch/README.md

 A way to crowd-source populations of endanger animals in a mobile platform.

 This was written in 3 days for a hackathon.
+**To use this app you will have to switch the firebase key and google maps access keys with your own.
+The one on this repo expired.**

 #### [Demo Video](https://www.youtube.com/watch?v=VwEnq_lCQm0)